Stonehaven F.C.

 Stonehaven Football Club are a Scottish Junior football club from Stonehaven, Aberdeenshire.
-The club currently play in the McBookie.com SJFA North Superleague.
+The club currently play in the McBookie.com North of Scotland Football League.

 History

 Stonehaven Football Club were founded in 1919 and the clubs' home ground is Glenury Park.
 The Club colours are royal blue with white trim on the shirts and shorts, with a change kit of yellow and black vertical striped shirts with black shorts and black socks.
 The Club changed to these back in the late 1980s following the appointment of long-standing manager Derek Allan.

 2009–2010

 At the end of the 2009–10 SJFA North Division One season, second placed Inverness City were denied promotion after failing to secure a suitable home ground.
 The decision was made for third placed Stonehaven to play-off against Buchanhaven Hearts who finished 13th in the North Superleague to decide the second promotion/relegation spot.
 Stonehaven won 3–2 at Heathryfold Park, Aberdeen to secure promotion.